SWS-5007/Whatsapp-Chatgpt/README.md

 -   An [OpenAI API key](https://beta.openai.com/signup)
 -   A WhatsApp account

-## Documentation

-In the documentation you can find more information about how to install, configure and use this bot.

-<span style="font-size: 1.4rem;">➡️ https://askrella.github.io/whatsapp-chatgpt</span>

 ## Disclaimer

 The operations performed by this bot are not free.
 You will be charged by OpenAI for each request you make.